SEAL-IIT-KGP/TWINSSE/README.md

 Points related to specific experiments.

 - In conjunctive and DNF (or CNF) experiments, the result size might be zero (or empty) for a high percentage of the queries.
 This is due to the sparse nature of the database, where a very large number of keywords have very low frequency, resulting in zero intersection.
-This is a correct search result with no id in the final result set.
+The executable output is a correct search result with no id in the final result set.

 - The search time can widely vary depending upon the system configuration, parameters and load.

-- If program is abruptly terminated, check file paths and parameter values are properly set.
+- If an executable is abruptly terminated, check file paths and parameter values are properly set.
+Especially, if there is any segmentation fault or similar errors due to invalid memory accesses.

+- If an executable is prematurely completed, check the specified file paths specifically.
+Probably the files are not read properly and the executable is completeing early due to lack of data.

-- If program is abruptly terminated, try to execute the program with logging the output to a log file in the following way.
+- If an executable is abruptly terminated, try to execute the program with logging the output to a log file in the following way.

 ```bash
 ./sse_setup > log.txt
 ```

-Not sure why this is happening, but this temporary fix works.
-We are working on fixing it.
+Not sure yet why this is happening, but this temporary fix works.
+We are working on resolving it.

+- Ensure that you have sufficient number of cores as specified in the configuration file(s).
+Otherwise, you may receive pthread erros and the the program may terminate abruptly.

 ---